NanceCA/binational-trade-volumes/README.md

 Economic Gain | Where do the economic benefits go?
 Binational Environment | For lower peaks in trade volumes, what political, social, or economic dynamics were occurring at the time?

-What can this increase in transactions and interactions tell us about the economic benefits that both countries may experience?
-Can trade volumes be an indicator of increased binational exchange?
-Lastly, can understanding trade volumnes give us insight into how the current state of the MX/US relationship?

 ## Key datasets
 The US Internnational Trade Commission has publically accessible data to review trade volumes in depth.
 THe US International Trade Commission leverages datasets included in this repository are specific to import and export transactions between Mexico and the United States.